-This is what some refer to as the “ritzy” part of town, reminds me a lot of Chicago & LA.
-In my opinion.
-Not only does it have some of the best food but the shopping is unreal.
-Along with shopping there is no shortage of museums to check out as well.
+This is what some refer to as the “ritzy” part of town, reminds me a lot of Chicago & LA, in my opinion.
+Not only does it have some of the best food, but the shopping is unreal.
+Along with shopping, there is no shortage of museums to check out.

 Antara Fashion Hall: This open air high end shopping center is beautiful & has everything you could want in one central location.